-The first challenge was to make Bagels and I managed it without too much trouble and was quite impressed with the finished result (you can see my post here) so yesterday I embarked on round two, filled with a little apprehension but more than ready for the challenge!
+The first was Bagels and I managed it without too much trouble, even feeling quite impressed with the finished result (you can see my post here).
+So, yesterday I embarked on round two, filled with a little apprehension but more than ready for the challenge!
 Steamed Pork Buns.

 This was a two day process - with the pork marinading for up to 24 hours - so I got the ball rolling yesterday knowing we would have the finished results for tea tonight.
 I halved the amounts to make 6 buns for two people.